MousseRoyale/computing_kb/17-labs/vulnhub/DomDom.md

 Go back to my to try list while trying to do long tasks like hashcat etc.

+Tools to Root (not including dead ends):
+- dirb/gobu

 HOTKEYS!
 Background: Black
 Foreground (important elements): Red